 But it’s not just plastic.
 It is all unnecessary consumerism-gone-mad purchases.

-I’m a bit alarmed by the Easter merchandise.
+I’m a bit alarmed by seasonal merchandise.

 You don’t need a purpose-made basket for collecting chocolate eggs.

-You certainly don’t need an Easter-themed hand-towel.
+You certainly don’t need a Halloween-themed hand-towel.

 So why are the shops and garden centres and newsagents stuffed full of this stuff?